 Can you get your pension money if you are laid off?
 This article provides an overview of what can happen with pension and retirement benefits following a layoff.

 ERISA and Retirement Plans at a Glance

-Generally, if you are enrolled in a 401(k), profit sharing or other type of defined contribution plan (a plan in which you have an individual account), your plan may provide for a lump sum distribution of your retirement money when you leave the company.
+Generally, if you are enrolled in a "defined contribution plan" — a 401(k), 403(b), or profit-sharing plan where you have an individual account — your plan provides for a lump-sum distribution of your retirement money when you leave the company.

-However, if you are in a defined benefit plan (a plan in which you receive a fixed, pre-established benefit) your benefits begin at retirement age.
-These types of plans are less likely to contain a provision that enables you to withdraw money early.
+If you are in a "defined benefit" plan — one in which you receive a fixed benefit, or annuity — your benefits begin at retirement age.
+These types of plans are less likely to allow you to withdraw money early.